tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 I2P
 ---

-* I2P must ben installed.
+* I2P must be installed.
 See here: https://geti2p.net/en/download

 * The BOB API must be enabled.

   * Start I2P.
   * Visit http://127.0.0.1:7657/configclients in your browser.
   * Under "Client Configuration", check the "Run at Startup?" box for "BOB application bridge".
   * Click "Save Client Configuration".
   * Click the "Start" control for "BOB application bridge", or restart I2P.

 * txi2p must be installed ::